TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

        }
    }

-In the first line of the :php:`indexAction` the repository is asked to fetch all available blogs.
-In the second line those blogs are assigned to the view to be displayed.
-So the repository is responsible for fetching the data, the view is responsible for displaying it and the controller connects and "controls" these parts.
+In the first line of the :php:`indexAction`, the repository is asked to fetch all available blogs.
+In the second line, those blogs are assigned to the view to be displayed.
+So the repository is responsible for fetching the data, the view is responsible for displaying it, and the controller connects and "controls" these parts.